 US History (from 1877) (HIST102) OR US History (Survey) (HIST310)

-US Government focuses on the various forms of government in the world as well as the differences between government systems and economic systems.
-Attention will be given to the founding of the American Republic including a strong overview of its Constitution, an in-depth look at the three branches of government established by its early advocates (including the Federal System, its checks and balances, and the various elements that cause our government to function), and the role of state governments.
-Using a variety of sources, this course will emphasize reading comprehension, writing, research, and analytical skills through the lens of the biblical worldview.
+This course focuses on the various forms of government in the world, as well as the differences between government systems and economic systems.
+Attention will be given to the founding of the American Republic, including a strong overview of its Constitution, an in-depth look at the three branches of government established by its early advocates (including the Federal System and its checks and balances), and the role of state governments.
+Using a variety of sources, students will practice reading comprehension, writing, research, and analytical skills.

-US politics.
-It can be messy.
-Do you ignore politics and just trust elected officials to always do what's right or do you stay up to date through the reliable news sources and weigh the discussions for yourself?
+US politics can be messy and confusing.
+Do you ignore politics and just trust elected officials to always do what's right, or do you stay up to date through reliable news sources and weigh the discussions for yourself?

-If you are not a US citizen, US government is still important; United States is a leader in the free world; it is a super power with policies that impact other nations.
+If you are not a US citizen, learning about the US government is still important; the United States is a leader in the free world; it is a super power with policies that impact other nations.
 For example, the United States’ relationship with Israel impacts the entire Middle East.
 How and why does it impact the country where you live?

-We will look at the foundations and biblical underpinnings of the US, and what values were instilled in the new nation; we will see how that plays out today in the legislative, executive & judicial bodies as well as in rights granted to its citizens.
+We will look at the foundations and biblical underpinnings of the United States government and what values were instilled in the new nation; we will see how that plays out today in the legislative, executive, and judicial bodies, as well as in rights granted to its citizens.

 If there are books and materials for this course, they can be purchased from our Online Bookstore.

 The textbook was well organized, and I liked it had many helpful visual aides.